 On Visit 0, a medical health interview and examination (including auscultation and blood pressure measurement) will be performed.
 After this, the individual participant will draw four notes (with upright, handstand, supine, and prone written on hem) to determine the sequence of postural changes.
-To ensure that the first measuremetnts are not obtained during handstand, the ahdnstand note will be added after the first note has been drawn.
+To ensure that the first measurements are not obtained during handstand, the handstand note will be added after the first note has been drawn.

 On Visit 1, measurements will be obtained in the first two postures.
-IOS will be performed first, followed by two to three diffusion capacity maneuvres.
+IOS will be performed first, followed by two to three diffusion capacity manoeuvres.
 All measurements will be performed after 1 minute in the given posture, and with a four minute break between each measurement where the participant is placed in the sitting position.
 There will be an approx. 1-hour break between the first and second posture.

 On Visit 2, measurements will be obtained in the last two postures, following the same procedure as on Visit 1.